RTO General Grants

 It’s not enough just to build a transportation system with options to walk, bike, take transit or ride share.
 People need to know how to access those options and understand the benefits.
 That’s where Metro’s Regional Travel Options program comes in.

 The RTO program funds and supports transportation demand management strategies to increase use of travel options, reduce pollution, and improve mobility.
 Travel options include anything besides driving alone – carpooling, vanpooling, riding transit, bicycling, walking, and telecommuting.
-The 2019-22 RTO grant program is aimed at increasing capacity, partnerships and collaboration, providing flexibility, and achieving greater performance.

-Government agencies, colleges, universities, public school districts or schools (K-8), and non-profit organizations are eligible to apply for RTO grants.
+Government agencies, colleges, universities, public school districts or schools (K-12), and non-profit organizations are eligible to apply for RTO grants.
 RTO grant projects or programs must increase access to, and use of, travel options and advance the region’s goals, objectives, and priorities for transportation and land use as defined in the Regional Transportation Plan and the Regional Travel Options Strategy.

 Core & Emerging Partner Track

 The Core & Emerging Partners track is intended for organizations that already have, or are working towards, a long-standing commitment to delivering travel options work as a key organizational function.
 This track is open on an invitation-only basis to local jurisdictions, school districts, and nonprofits.
 These grants support one to three-year projects, with $7 million allocated in 2023.